-As I recently worked to finish a cosplay of the new Thor based on artist Russell Dauterman’s design, I began to think about how many accessories it took to complete the look.
+While working on a cosplay of Russell Dauterman’s Thor design, I began to think about how many accessories it took to complete the look.
 In the many incarnations of the hero, his hammer, helmet, and cape are iconic and almost always present.
 This is also the case with some form of chest armor (with those huge round button things), and sometimes arm guards or gauntlets.

-But the more I worked and the longer I thought, I realized just how many accessories Thor has available to unleash the his true hero potential.
-With a vast array of weapons and magical artifacts, there are so many choices for the thunderous Avenger to make when suiting up to best defend the Nine Realms.
-Here are some of the most notable tools of Thor’s trade that help the hero access-Thorize for battle:
+But the more I worked and the longer I thought, I realized just how many accessories Thor has available to unleash his true hero potential.
+With a vast array of weapons and magical artifacts, there are so many choices for the thunderous Avenger to make when suiting up to defend the Ten Realms.
+Here are some of the most notable tools of Thor’s trade that help the hero access-Thorize for battle.

 Mjolnir, Thor’s primary weapon, is the most easily recognized symbol of the thundering hero.
 Bestowed with a blessed enchantment, this hammer can only be picked up by those who have been proven worthy of its immense power.
 This list has included only a select few over the years, and the exact parameters of worthiness are not exactly explicit.